Accounting software: SaaS accounting software

-Cloud Accounting Software
+Cloud accounting software

-Cloud Accounting Software is where financial information can be accessed from any device connected to the Internet at any time even though the financial data itself is located at a centralized computer.
+Cloud accounting software is where financial information can be accessed from any device connected to the Internet at any time even though the financial data itself is located at a centralized computer.
 This differs from more traditional accounting software as it is restricted to a certain computer or system of computers and that accounting information can not be easily accessed from other devices.
 Some reasons cloud accounting software is preferred by users is there is no need to worry about maintenance or hardware system upgrades, it can reduce overall costs, and that a user can gain access from multiple locations.
 One of the primary reasons cloud accounting software is not being used is the threat of the security of the data.

 Data Privacy and Security

 Privacy in cloud computing is in constant risk of disclosure when in possession of a third party.
-Factors resulting in distrust of privacy include unauthorization, unpredictability, and nonconformity.
+Factors resulting in distrust of privacy include unauthorized access, unpredictability, and nonconformity.
 Security threats vary from different cloud environments and interactions and can cause significant risks that must be considered specific to that origin.
 Unauthorization is a threat stemming from allowing third party organizations to handle an individual's data and the user not having full control.
 Lack of user control is the effect of keeping data in the cloud, as opposed to one's own local host, and increases user's level of unpredictability.
 Legislative complexity impacts cloud computing in where the data is being stored and the laws that data in that location, or locations, must follow.
 While cloud computing and traditional IT environments may pose differing privacy issues, the security controls are generally similar.